Sensory User's Manual

 other familiar things, albeit with more subtlety and much less obvious

-or instant recognizability.
+or instantaneous recognition.
 With training, concentration, and practice,

 nearly anyone can learn to dissect and describe these elements of